Your students join Captain Paul Hammer, Lt. Stu Dent,

 Other subtle tributes:

-The natives on Ice Moon Alpha speak a strange version of Canadian, with a tweak of Scottish.
+The Snowball natives on Ice Moon Alpha speak a strange version of Canadian, with a tweak of Scottish.
 It’s a tip of the hat to my Canadian family history and friends.
-The “world tribe” motif on the planet Whammo is my very subtle tribute to my denomination’s mission history, and to my great-great-grandmother who was a Native American.
+The “world tribe” robot motif on the planet Whammo is my very subtle tribute to my denomination’s mission history, and to my great-great-grandmother who was Native American.
 There’s even a Samoan motif in there if you look closely!
 Like many people, I’m not thrilled with some of the history of Christian missions to non-Christians.
 I pray that in our day we are more sensitive about what it means to “go into all the world.”
+This is why Lt Stu always speaks in the “language of the hearer” on each planet -helping them learn about Jesus (even if the robots imagine him as a robot Messiah).

 P.S.
 Listen carefully to the native drums on Planet Whammo, Ohio State fans.